 Rio de Janeiro is my favorite city on earth!
 This city has a life and pulse that I have never been able to find anywhere else.
 No one knows how to party like Brazilians, and this is especially evident in Rio!

 Beyond the parties, the city is a mix of elements that typically are not combined.
+There are so many reasons to visit Rio de Janeiro, including it’s unique geography.
 It features some of the most beautiful natural geography in the world, but with urban development sprawling over and through it.
 There is unavoidable evidence of poverty and crime, but is coupled with absolutely picturesque development and extremely friendly locals.

 Brazil is not the easiest country to get to as flights can be difficult, and the visa application process is a pain.
 Do not let this deter you from seeing this incredible city.
 There are way too many things to see and do in Rio to include in one post, but the list below should give you a great starting point.